Enhance your signal-to-noise ratio with high precision filtering!Check it out!

-Single Quantum has installed more than 60 systems with satisfied customers worldwide.Publications by our users
+Single Quantum has installed over 200 systems for as many satisfied users worldwidePublications by our users

-Light detectors are crucial components of optical imaging and telecommunication systems.
-The ultimate photon detector is capable of detecting even an elementary particle of light, a single photon.
+Light sensors are crucial components of optical imaging and telecommunication systems.
+The ultimate photon detector is capable of detecting an elementary particle of light: a single photon.

 Photon detection with efficiency and time resolution

-Single Quantum multi-channel SNSPD system combines high detection efficiency, high time resolution, low dark count rate, and high count rate.
-It can detect single photons with higher than 85% efficiency over a broad spectral range and an ultra-high timing resolution of less than 15 ps.
+The Single Quantum multi-channel SNSPD system combines high detection efficiency, high time resolution, low dark count rate, and a high count rate.
+It can detect single photons with higher than 90% efficiency over a broad spectral range and an ultra-high timing resolution of less than 15 ps.

 The detection principle is based on the transition of a nanowire from the superconductive to the resistive state upon the absorption of a single photon.
 The detectors are pigtailed with an optical fiber and operated in a closed-cycle cryostat at 2.5 Kelvin.
-The design enables continuous operation for up to 10,000 hours and requires no liquid helium consumption, thus a turn-key solution for optical measurements.
+The design enables continuous operation for up to 10,000 hours and requires no liquid helium consumption.
+This makes it a turn-key solution for optical measurements.

-The system is designed for applications in quantum information technology, quantum communication and quantum cryptography, infrared time-resolved spectroscopy, laser ranging and remote sensing (LiDAR).
+The system is designed for applications in quantum information technology, quantum communication and quantum cryptography, infrared time-resolved spectroscopy, imaging, laser ranging, and remote sensing (LiDAR).